 Before Microsoft had a centralized approach to exposing data with the DIP, hotdesking, occupancy density, and other experiences were a lot more difficult to create.
 IoT devices are provisioned from a variety of suppliers, which complicates the ecosystem of devices across Microsoft’s global smart buildings.

 Each supplier’s device functions in a different way, creating variations into how data is generated and shared with Microsoft.
-Some suppliers push data to the cloud, others use APIs which require Microsoft to ping for the data.
-There’s no single complication or challenge to plan for.
+Some suppliers push data to the cloud, and others use APIs that require Microsoft to request the data it needs.
+They can’t simply focus on one single complication or challenge.
 Instead, GWS must regularly adjust based on the IoT system they’re working with.

 In order to be vendor agnostic, Microsoft Digital developed the DIP.
 By abstracting the data coming from the vendor, Microsoft Digital can later expose that data downstream, creating a centralized interface for employee experiences to engage with.

 Instead of managing thousands of different sensors and devices that facilitate wayfinding, hotdesking, and occupancy throughout Microsoft smart buildings and campuses, Microsoft Digital relies on the DIP as an abstraction layer.
 The DIP gathers data and device telemetry into one place.
 By building a gateway with components and patterns, Microsoft Digital can enable productivity through common and familiar services—whether they be kiosks, mobile apps, or websites.